OpenSlides/OpenSlides/DEVELOPMENT.md

 ## Running tests

 To run all tests of all services, execute `run-service-tests`.
-TODO: Systemtests in this repo.

 ## Adding a new Service